what makes a good shower? | virtual book

 what makes a good shower?

-#notes #design Mentioned in my pattern language
+#notes #design Mentioned in my pattern language, a writing exercise, what I'm doing now #6

 The standard bathtub-shower design seems like a good idea.
 Two in one.
 But the compromise at the heart of its design prevents it from being a good shower.
 The cost of the compromise is hidden in plain sight, difficult to notice due to its ubiquity.
 Allow me to shed some light on the ways that the tub compromises the shower.